-Is it your dream to write your memoir?
+Is it your dream to write a memoir?

 And while memoirs are powerful stories that will change the lives of both the writer and their reader, it’s important to learn how to write a memoir effectively.